 After you select New Data Source option, below shown window will be appeared to Connect.
 Here, we have to connect with SQL so select Microsoft SQL Server as shown below

-From the below screenshot you can observe that, we selected the Department table from Tableau Database
+From the below screenshot you can observe that we selected the Department table from Tableau Database

-Following screenshot will show the newly added data source (SQL) Department table
+The following screenshot will show the newly added data source (SQL) Department table

 Let us add the Department name to the Rows Card.
-From the below screenshot you can observe that, Tableau is displaying little orange tick mark at department name and also displaying the warning message.
+From the below screenshot you can observe that Tableau is displaying little orange tick mark at department name and also displaying the warning message.

-In order to add relationship, Go to data menu and select Edit Relationships.. option as shown below
+In order to add a relationship, Go to data menu and select Edit Relationships.. option as shown below

 Once you select Edit Relationships.. option, a new Relationships window will be opened.
 Following are the option available in this window.

-- Primary Data Source: Data Source from which we first dragged the fields (Dimension or Measure) into report region is called as Primary data source.
+- Primary Data Source: Data Source from which we first dragged the fields (Dimension or Measure) into report region is called as a Primary data source.
 Tableau will display little Blue tick mark beside this data source

 - Secondary Data Source: Data Source which is not primary.
 Tableau will display little orange tick mark beside secondary data source